openaicellular/oaic/docs/source/example_xapp_deployment.rst

 Hosting the config Files
 ========================

 As indicated in the :ref:`Genral guidelines to Deploy an xApp <xappdeployment>` section , we first need to host the config file (xApp descriptor) provided in the web server we have created already.
+Follow the instructions to :ref:`create a Web server <createnginx>` and continue with next steps

 Copy the xApp config file to this directory.
 Reload Nginx once this has been done.

 .. code-block:: rst